Brixel/hackerJeopardy/README.md

 ### Loading an existing game

-To load a game you made previously, press 'load questions' and select the drive/file you created earlier.
+To load a game you made previously, press 'load questions' and select the drive/file or full path to the file you created earlier.

 ### Add some players